 Margaret Wise Brown

 Margaret Wise Brown (May 23, 1910 – November 13, 1952) was a prolific American author and editor of children’s books, best known for Goodnight Moon (1947) and The Runaway Bunny (1942).
-She grew up in the Greenpoint neighborhood of Brooklyn, the middle of three children of a couple whose marriage was unhappy.
+She grew up in the Greenpoint neighborhood of Brooklyn, the middle of three children whose well-to-do parents made no secret of their unhappy marriage.
+Margaret was an imaginative child who loved adventure and the outdoors.

 Margaret graduated from Hollins College in Virginia in 1932 with a B.A. in English.
 She began teaching at the progressive Bank Street School in New York City, where she helped shape curriculum.